Blockchain Scalability Problems and Solutions

 Ethereum Plasma Overview

-Developers of the new Plasma subnetwork report that the use of their technology, which allows the implementation of transactions between trusted nodes without having to refer to the main block, can be implemented within a variety of projects.
+Blockchain developers of the new Plasma subnetwork report that the use of their technology, which allows the implementation of transactions between trusted nodes without having to refer to the main block, can be implemented within a variety of projects.
 Cryptocurrency exchange platforms, blockchain platforms, and decentralized social networks can all use Plasma technology to increase the parameters of speed and security.
+Any blockchain development company will benefit from this change.

 Plasma Ethereum protocol will have flexible settings that allow it to be tailored to the unique needs of a particular product.
 This will improve certain high-necessity aspects of the operation of a specific site.
 At the same time, the main function of Plasma – the implementation of more advantageous scaling and faster indicators – will not suffer.
 Each Plasma release can be configured in accordance with its business logic, based upon smart contracts.
 These can surround the root blockchain of Ethereum, solving the tasks of security and scaling.
 In the course of blockchain operations, some calculations will take place in child blockchains, resorting to the root blockchain only occasionally.
 However, there is the possibility of confronting local attacks.
 Members of the local side chain will have the opportunity to leave it by going to the root blockchain without losing personal funds.

-Due to the side-chain users, Ethereum will build a tree-like architecture with indicators of branching and efficiency.
+Due to the side-chain users, Ethereum solidity smart contract development will build a tree-like architecture with indicators of branching and efficiency.
 This will help increase the maximum threshold of data security and availability while maintaining a minimum commission.
 Every sidechain can create its own token, which will be used as a reward for miners and for other purposes.
 The mining itself will be conducted according to proof-of-fraud protocol.

 The use of Raiden will increase network bandwidth, but this is not the end of its benefits; the solution allows the use of smart contracts in a more utilitarian way.
 Here, the Plasma release enters into the game: a high-stability framework that allows the translation of certain computations from the root blockchain into subordinate units.

-At the structural level, Plasma is presented in the form of an add-on from the set of smart contracts that are performed on the main network.
+At the structural level, Plasma is presented in the form of an add-on from the set of solidity smart contract development tools that are performed on the main network.
 It allows the processing of a large number of operations with very low main blockchain involvement in the data exchange.
-Thus, Plasma is an analog of a network of district courts, and Ethereum will become an analog of a federal court.
+Thus, Plasma is an analog of a network of district courts, and Ethereum smart contract development company will become an analog of a federal court.

 Separation of duties allows transference to each network only the data necessary to solve a specific task.
 However, for convenience, one has to pay: the danger of attack increases and security decreases.
 To eliminate fraud, a mechanism for imposing penalties for attempts to conduct illegitimate transactions was developed, in addition to the possibility of a quick exit from the subsystem to the main network.